rephillips/debugging_splunk/README.md

-# pstacks on main splunkd
+# collecting pstacks on the main splunkd process
 collecting pstacks on the main splunkd PID